Rajalakshmi Engineering College: Cooperation with other organisations

 Rajalakshmi Education Private Limited has entered into an agreement with University of Worcester to jointly offer courses in computing and management.

 REC sponsored the Aircel Chennai Open from 2012.

 Facilities

 The REC library has a collection of 48,100 volumes and periodicals.

 Transport

 Since the campus is located 35 km away from Chennai city, transportation is provided between Chennai and the college.
-The college now runs over 101 air-conditioned buses.
+The college now runs over 119 air-conditioned buses.

 Conferences and symposia

 In 2013 REC organised an international conference on surface engineering for research and industrial applications, Interfinish SERIA 2013 Asia Pacific.

 Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 110among engineering colleges in 2021.
+The National Institutional Ranking Framework (NIRF) ranked it between 101-150 among engineering colleges and 151-200 overall in 2024.